Irvsp: to obtain irreducible representations of electronic states in the VASP: General process of the code

 \subsection{Determination of irreducible representations}

-After the normalization of the plane-wave-based pseudo-wavefunctions in VASP, the traces of matrix presentations of SGOs can be computed via Eq. (\ref{eq:pw}), which are done in the subroutine `chrct.f90'.
-By comparing the obtained traces and the characters of the CRTs, the IRs are determined and labeled in the convention of the BCS notations.
+After the normalization of the PW-based pseudo-wavefunctions in VASP, the traces of MPs of SGOs can be computed via Eq. (\ref{eq:pw}), which are done in the subroutine {\ttfamily chrct.f90}.
+By comparing the obtained traces and the characters of the CRTs, the IRs can be determined (see different versions in Appendix~\ref{sup:5}).